Distributional neural networks for electricity price forecasting: Introduction and motivation

-The probabilistic EPF literature is not as rich as the one considering point forecasts, what can be deducted from the reviews of \citet{nowotarski2018recent, ziel2018probabilistic} and \citet{hong2020energy}.
-Researchers consider mainly the day-ahead market, which is the main electricity spot trading place, however in recent years the focus was put on other markets as well, e.g. the intraday market \cite{maciejowska2019day, uniejewski2019understanding, narajewski2020econometric, narajewski2020ensemble, marcjasz2020beating, maciejowska2020pca, oksuz2019neural, janke2019forecasting}.
-The proven and efficient model estimation methods in point EPF are lasso \cite{ziel2016forecasting, ziel2018day, uniejewski2019understanding, narajewski2020econometric, marcjasz2020beating, jkedrzejewski2021importance} of \citet{tibshirani1996regression} and artificial neural networks \cite{marcjasz2019importance, oksuz2019neural, mujeeb2019deep, zhou2019optimized, luo2019two, zahid2019electricity, marcjasz2020forecasting, lago2021forecasting}.
-A substantial stream of new EPF research considers hybrid models \cite{singh2017short, singh2018pso, jahangir2019novel, zhang2020hybrid, hong2020comparative, olivares2021neural}, however as \citet{lago2021forecasting} conclude, they often avoid proper comparisons to well-established methods.
-The probabilistic EPF comprises mostly of quantile regression \cite{maciejowska2016probabilistic, uniejewski2019importance, marcjasz2020probabilistic, maciejowska2020assessing, uniejewski2021regularized}, bootstrapping \cite{efron1979bootstrap} of point forecast residuals \cite{wan2013hybrid, dudek2016multilayer, ziel2018probabilistic, narajewski2021optimal}, and of RNNs \cite{mashlakov2021assessing, brusaferri2020probabilistic}.
-We follow the recommendations of \citet{lago2021forecasting} and compare our model against the very competitive lasso estimated autoregressive (LEAR) and a point deep neural network.
-These are however point forecasting models, and thus we apply a quantile regression averaging on them.
-Other methods of obtaining the probabilistic forecasts, such as bootstrap, could be considered as well, but we refrain from that for the sake of simplicity.
-A vast amount of literature concerns also forecast combination in the electricity markets \cite{hubicka2018note, marcjasz2018selection, serafin2019averaging, karabiber2019electricity, marcjasz2020beating}, however due to the complexity of the probabilistic forecast aggregation as pointed out by \citet{berrisch2021crps}, we limit ourselves only to two simple averaging schemes without weights that allow to stabilize the neural network predictions.
-The major contributions of the manuscript are as follows: \begin{enumerate} \item It is the first work to consider the DMLP and one of the first to consider distributional neural networks in electricity price forecasting. \item The proposed method is very simple compared to the existing ANN solutions.
-As we show in this paper, the generalization from point to probabilistic MLP requires almost no effort. \item If needed, the point forecasts can be easily derived from the predicted distribution. \item It is one of the first manuscripts to use the Johnson's SU \cite{johnson1949systems} distribution in both probabilistic forecasting and EPF. \item We provide a fully automatic forecasting method that may be used with other markets and data.
-The code is attached, open-source and ready to use with any other data. \item The obtained forecasts are interpretable in terms of distribution's characteristics, and the results provide evidence of importance of higher moments \FZ{ in EPF.} \item The aggregation schemes for probabilistic forecasts proposed in the paper yield robust predictions that significantly outperform the state-of-the-art benchmarks in terms of the \FZ{continuous ranked probability score (CRPS)}. \end{enumerate}
+The major contributions of the manuscript are as follows: \begin{enumerate} \item It is the first work to consider the DDNN and one of the first to consider probabilistic neural networks in electricity price forecasting. \item The proposed method is very simple compared to the existing neural network solutions.
+As we show in this paper, the generalization from a point to a distributional DNN requires almost no effort. \item If needed, point forecasts can be easily derived from the predicted distribution. \item It is the first in EPF and one of the first studies to use the Johnson's SU \citep{johnson1949systems} distribution in probabilistic forecasting \citep{mori2021off-block}. \item It is a fully automatic forecasting method that may be used with other markets and data.
+The code is open-source. \item The obtained forecasts are interpretable in terms of distribution's characteristics, and the results provide evidence of the importance of higher moments in EPF. \item The aggregation schemes for probabilistic forecasts proposed in the paper yield robust predictions that significantly outperform the state-of-the-art benchmarks in terms of the \textit{continuous ranked probability score} (CRPS). \end{enumerate}